Tarheel Shorties Film Festival

 An abstract film of the details of the Vollis Simpson Whirligig Park in Wilson, NC at night.
 Bill Howard is a commercial, sports, landscape and travel photographer based in Wilson.

 A poetic visual piece that explores freedom and true versatility for the black man and illustrates the journey for us to remember that black men are Kings, Kindred Kings.
-Tramaine Raphael Gray (Trey Gray), is a multifaceted creator and director who focuses on performance art, film, and editorial work who studies at UNCSA.
+Tramaine Raphael Gray (Trey Gray), is a multifaceted creator and director who focuses on performance art, film, and editorial work.
+He’s grown to lift up and serve underrepresented voices and their stories.

 Hui Chi Lee: Hair Process